Bolachen: Aim

-Playing

-Dealing
+Deal

-The dealer shuffles the cards and deals the cards as follows: first, a packet of three to each player; next, two cards to the dopper (equivalent to a skat); then a packet of four to each player; and finally another packet of three.
-(Thus 30 cards are divided among the 3 players and two go to the dopper.)
+Dealer shuffles the cards and deals as follows: first, a packet of 3 cards each, beginning with forehand to the dealer's left; next, 2 cards to the table as the dopper (= skat); then a packet of 4 cards each; and finally another packet of 3 cards each.
+Thus each player ends with 10 cards and 2 go to the dopper.

-The dealer rotates clockwise with each hand.
+The deal rotates clockwise with each hand.

-Contracts and bidding

-There are basically three different ways in which the players attempt to win a game: